-The 62-year-old daughter of Spanish immigrants, who fled Francisco Franco's dictatorship, is the hot favourite to win the nomination of the Socialist party.
+The 62-year-old daughter of Spanish immigrants who fled Francisco Franco's dictatorship is the hot favourite to win the nomination of the Socialist party.

-Hidalgo chose Rouen, which is also run by a Socialist, for her announcement to try establish a foothold outside of Paris.
+Hidalgo chose Rouen, which is also run by a Socialist, for her announcement to try to establish a foothold outside of Paris.

 Polls currently show Hidalgo would garner only seven to nine percent in the first round of voting for president in April if picked to represent the Socialists.

 She said one of her top priorities would be to transform France into a low-carbon economy.